 When asked to explain the origin of the name, Kyle Glanville, in charge of “Special Projects,” said, “The first coffeehouses are where the intelligentsia gathered.
 The first coffeehouses were outlawed because they were fomenting revolution.”
 Intelligentsia is a leading example of a “third wave” coffee bar.
 Second wave being the popularization by Peet’s and Starbucks.
 First wave being the commoditization of coffee.

-According to Kyle Glanville, “We wanted to do away with conventional trappings of coffeehouses…We got rid of overhead menus.
-We wanted to make it about contact with baristas.
-Keep it really open.”
-The covered patio is painted an earthy red, framed by twin arches and handsome brick-work.
 The glass-fronted interior features plenty of natural light, which attracts a lot of customers who like to linger at the L-shaped coffee bar and write.
 The white marble bar holds nine stools, which offer great views of the action.
 The floor consists of blue and white Nicaraguan tile work.
 The walls are stenciled with black silhouettes of various coffee vessels, including French presses, pots and mugs.